storybook-community/storybook-dark-mode/packages/storybook-dark-mode/readme.md

 ### Dark/Light Class

 This plugin will apply a dark and light class name to the manager.
-This allows you to easily write dark mode aware theme overrides for the storybook UI.
+This allows you to easily write dark-mode-aware theme overrides for the Storybook UI.

 You can override the classNames applied when switching between light and dark mode using the `darkClass` and `lightClass` parameters.